googleinterns/step236-2020/functions/README.md

 For Google APIs cloud functions such as gMail message sending and gSuite groups management, you need to have an active Google account and a domain with gSuite for business.
 Your account **has to be a superuser** on a gSuite platform you are accessing with cloud functions.
+Please fill the domain name and account email address in **config.json** file.

 To access your account functionalities programatically, you have to obtain a file with your credentials.
 The easiest way to do it is going here: